jeffreykegler/hoonlint/misc/whitespace.md

 of a silo of text blocks is
 the column location most common in the "floating" text blocks.

-If two column location tie in the count of floating text blocks, the tie is broken using the count of total text blocks for that column location.
+If two column locations tie in the count of floating text blocks, the tie is broken using the count of total text blocks for that column location.